Gangs of Wasseypur 2: Plot

-In December 2003, Sultan's men chase Perpendicular and Tangent from a movie theatre after they watch Munna Bhai M.B.B.S.
-Tangent manages to get back to Faizal's house but Sultan catches Perpendicular and kills him by some railway tracks.
-Faizal and his gang arrive at the scene and as they are removing Perpendicular's body, the police turn up and arrest Faizal.
-With Faizal in jail, Definite decides to kill Shamshad before Shamshad tries to fill Faizal's vacant position.
-However, Definite's pistol jams in the middle of the assassination attempt and he is forced to run.
+In December 2003, Sultan's men track down Perpendicular and kill him.
+When Faizal goes to retrieve the body, he is arrested by the police.
+With Faizal in jail, Definite decides to kill Shamshad before Shamshad tries to fill Faizal's vacant position, but his pistol jams at the last moment, and he is forced to run.
 Definite eludes Shamshad but jumps onto a train car full of Army soldiers.
 He is arrested and jailed; there he meets Faizal.

-Ramadhir advises Shamshad to bail Definite out of the jail and then instigate him against his own brother for his empire.
-Durga worked as a cook for Ramadhir after Sardar's death, and thus Ramadhir feels that he has the influence to put Definite up against Faizal.
-Faizal is aware of Shamshad's plan and cautions Definite before he leaves the jail.
-Definite visits Shamshad's office and throws in a grenade, causing Shamshad to lose his leg.
-Sultan, who was outside Shamshad's office, chases Definite and goes to Faizal's house looking for him.
-There Sultan doesn't find Definite but finds his sister Shama (Anurita Jha) instead.
-Although Shama is happy to see him, Sultan, angry at her for marrying Danish, shoots her and leaves her for dead.
+Ramadhir advises Shamshad to bail Definite out of jail and then instigate him against his own brother for his empire.
+Ramadhir feels like he can influence Definite due to his connection with Definite's mother Durga.
+Faizal is aware of Shamshad's plan and cautions Definite before he leaves.
+Definite carries out a grenade attack at Shamshad's office, causing Shamshad to lose a leg.
+Sultan narrowly escapes injury and chases Definite back to Faizal's house.
+There he finds his own sister Shama.
+Angry at her for marrying Danish, Sultan shoots her and leaves her for dead.
 She survives but falls into a coma.

-In January 2004, when Faizal is about to be released from jail, J.P. cautions Sultan and advises him to kill Faizal in a pre-emptive strike.
-Sultan launches a massive fire strike on Faizal's house (the opening scene of Part 1), but Faizal and his entire family have a lucky escape.
-As Sultan's gang is leaving, they find a police checkpoint waiting for them and realise that they were double crossed by J.P.
-Sultan escapes in the ensuing firefight.
-A few days later, Sultan's men kill Nagma and Asgar in a market in broad daylight.
-Definite and some other members of Faizal's gang track Sultan to Bhagalpur and kill him.
-Upon realising that Definite has avenged Danish, Shama, Nagma and Asgar, Faizal tells him to surrender to cement his reputation.
+In January 2004, when Faizal is released from jail, J.P. cautions Sultan and advises him to kill Faizal in a preemptive strike.
+Sultan launches a massive fire strike (depicted at the beginning of Part I) on Faizal's house, but Faizal and his entire family have a lucky escape.
+As Sultan's gang is leaving, they find a police checkpoint waiting for them and realise that they were double crossed by J.P., but Sultan escapes in the ensuing firefight.
+A few days later, Sultan's men kill Nagma and Asgar in a market; Definite and his men track Sultan to Bhagalpur and kill him in revenge.
+Upon realising that Definite has avenged Danish, Shama, Nagma, and Asgar, Faizal tells him to surrender to cement his reputation.
 With Definite in jail, Ramadhir then aims to create a rift between Definite and Faizal.